GDharan10/Cars-Purchase-Decision-dataset-analysis/README.md

 ## Repository Structure
 - `Cars - Purchase Decision.csv`: Contains the raw data files used in the analysis.
-- `Tips.ipynb`: Jupyter notebooks containing the code for data exploration, preprocessing, analysis, and visualization.
+- `Cars - Purchase Decision.ipynb`: Jupyter notebooks containing the code for data exploration, preprocessing, analysis, and visualization.
 - `results/`: Output files, visualizations, and summaries generated during the analysis.
 - `README.md`: This file, providing an overview of the project.